Genivia/SJOT/README.md

 sjot.js is fully functional but the current version has some limitations:

-- No @final check
+- No @final check yet
-- No external type references "URI#type"
+- No external type references "URI#type" yet
-- No uniqueness check for sets
+- No uniqueness check for sets yet
 - Needs improved error handling

 gSOAP JSON validation